 Many of us are now used to calling out questions and requests to our phones or smart speakers, but this isn’t always possible everywhere we go.
 If you don’t want your smart assistants blaring out their responses to you, you can change their behavior to get them to show results silently on a speaker, a phone, or a computer screen.

 If you’re using the Google Assistant on your phone, you’ve got a few options besides simply muting all sounds on your device.
 The first is to type out your command or question.
-On Android, launch the Assistant app, then tap the colored dots at the bottom, followed by the keyboard icon.
+On stock Android, launch the Assistant and tap the keyboard icon.
 On iOS, launch the Assistant app, then tap the keyboard icon.
 This lets you type out whatever you want to say to the Assistant, and the app automatically displays the results silently.

-If you want to speak out your requests and commands but get a silent response, open up the Assistant app on Android (this feature hasn’t made it to iOS yet), then tap the compass icon in the lower right-hand corner.
-Tap your profile picture (top right), then Settings>Assistant>Phone.
-Tap Speech output and change the option to Hands-free only.
+If you want to speak out your requests and commands but get a silent response, open up the Assistant app on Android (this feature hasn’t made it to iOS yet), tap your profile picture (top right), then Settings > Google Assistant > Assistant Voice & Sounds.
+Under Speech output, tap Phone and change the option to Hands-free only.